Simplyalex99/EECSCalculator/README.md

 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step3.png)

-- Now click "load unpack" then select the degreereport  folder then click "select" button
+- Now click "load unpack" then select the degreereport  folder that you downloaded(IF you do not see it , it might be in Downloads folder or search "degreeReport") then click "select" button

 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step4.png)